-Applying for institutional scholarships is easy.
+Applying for AACC scholarships is easy.
 There's just one application for all 200!
 Complete your FAFSA, review your award letter, then submit a scholarship application through MyAACC.

 Several academic departments offer and administer their own scholarships and there are many scholarships specific to students studying a particular subject.
 Some of these opportunities are listed below, but many more exist.
 You may wish to contact your department directly to learn about additional funding opportunities.